pedrococa/Dockerfile/postgresql/Readme.md

-# Dockerfile for a PostgreSQL server
+# Dockerfile for a PostgreSQL 12 server (on Ubuntu 20.04)

 ### Build the image in the same directory